katitek/Code-Combat/8_Cloudrip_Mountain/396-Hunters_and_Prey/readme.md

 ## _Hunters and Prey_

 #### _Legend says:_
-> A large mountain grove: great for practicing your Flower Art skills!_
+> Ogres are hunting your reindeer.
+Who hunts the hunters?

 #### _Goals:_
 + _Your reindeer must survive_